-- (a) Open market procurements, with or without competition, up to \$5,000 per purchase (not including purchase card buys).
+(a) Open market procurements, with or without competition, up to \$5,000 per purchase.
+As noted above, this delegation does not include COCP Level 1 purchase card procurement authority, unless the individual has

+- completed the training requirements for Level 1 and the AO-375 specifically delegates both Level 1 and 3.
 See also: § 140.20 (Level 1 Certification: Purchase Card Program). - (b) Competitive, lowest-price, technically acceptable open market procurements conducted according to the procedures required for small purchases up to \$100,000. - (c) Competitive, lowest-price, technically acceptable orders placed under GSA federal supply schedules up to the specified maximum order threshold, if any, of the schedule contract. - (d) Orders placed under pre-competed contracts awarded by other federal agencies up to the specified maximum order threshold, if any, of the contract. - (e) Orders placed under judiciary-wide contracts up to the specified maximum order threshold, if any, of the contract.

 Note: When issuing orders against GSA federal supply schedules ((c) above), another federal agency's contract ((d) above), or a judiciary-wide contract ((e) above), the orders must comply with the competition threshold and ordering procedures applicable to that schedule or contract.
-See also: Guide, Vol 14, § 310.50.
+See also: Guide, Vol 14, § 310.50 (GSA Federal Supply Schedules).

-(f) Procurements for expert and consultant services up to \$25,000.
-See also: 5 U.S.C. § 3109; Guide, Vol 14, Ch 5 (Special Categories of Procurements).

-- (g) IT procurements using less than full and open competition up to \$25,000 with signed approval of the chief judge, federal public defender, or FJC Director (or PLO, if delegated). - (h) Interagency agreements (IAs) and memoranda of understanding (MOUs) for procurements up to \$100,000 when the judiciary is the receiving agency.
+- (f) Procurements for expert and consultant services up to \$25,000.
+See also: 5 U.S.C. § 3109; Guide, Vol 14, Ch 5 (Special Categories of Procurements). - (g) IT procurements using less than full and open competition up to \$25,000 with signed approval of the chief judge, federal public defender, or FJC Director (or PLO, if delegated). - (h) Interagency agreements (IAs) and memoranda of understanding (MOUs) for procurements up to \$100,000 when the judiciary is the receiving agency.
 However, all such IAs and MOUs for procurements require review and approval by the chief judge, federal public defender, or FJC Director (PLO, if delegated), prior to CO signature.
 If the proposed IA or MOU is above this delegation authority or if the judiciary is the providing agency, the IA/MOU must be referred to the PE.
 Applicability of a statutory authority other than the Economy Act must be validated by the PE.
-See also: Guide, Vol 14, Ch 5 (Special Categories of Procurements). - (i) Procurement of training products and services up to \$25,000 without competition with approval of the chief judge or federal public defender (or PLO, if delegated). - (j) Commercial agreements, license agreements, and special use agreements as supplements and conditions to purchases conducted within the authorized delegation at this level.
 See also: Guide, Vol 14, Ch 5 (Special Categories of Procurements).